-St. Columba's, the Berkeley Memorial Chapel Name of Property Newport County, Rhode Island County and State Berkeley, put in place in 1887.77 Like many well-to-do New Yorkers, Armstrong had connections to Newport, which likely helped lead to the commission.
-He summered in Newport in the 1860s,78 including a visit in 1865 to "John Neilson's house at Purgatory," where he met John LaFarge.
+St. Columba's, the Berkeley Memorial Chapel Name of Property Newport County, Rhode Island County and State in the 1860s,78 including a visit in 1865 to "John Neilson's house at Purgatory," where he met John LaFarge.
 John Neilson, a member of a prominent New York family, would soon become Armstrong's brother-in-law; his sister, Helen, married Armstrong in 1866.79 Another Neilson sibling, Elizabeth, and her husband, Ezra W. Howard of Providence, were among "the oldest members of the Newport Summer colony," with a home on Kay Street.80 In his autobiography, Armstrong describes visiting his sister-in-law in Newport in the summer of 1875, as well as another occasion when he and his family "stayed at Newport for a few weeks at Peckham's old house, soon after we came home from abroad."81 Armstrong may well have crossed paths at some point with Eugene and Mary Sturtevant, founders of St. Columba's.
-Perhaps it was John Neilson who made the introduction, as it was his cottage that the Sturtevants rented when they first came to Middletown in 1871.82 For the nave at St. Columba's, Armstrong designed eight windows, some with abstract or naturalistic patterns and others depicting objects (e.g., a vase of lilies, a white cross) or scenes (e.g., a ship at sea).
+Perhaps it was John Neilson who made the introduction, as it was his cottage that the Sturtevants rented when they first came to Middletown in 1871.82

+For the nave at St. Columba's, Armstrong designed eight windows, some with abstract or naturalistic patterns and others depicting objects (e.g., a vase of lilies, a white cross) or scenes (e.g., a ship at sea).
 The chancel includes a group of three small windows depicting white doves and a monumental composition of three windows, the center depicting Saint Michael the archangel.
-This is one of Armstrong's earliest figurative windows.83 All of Armstrong's windows at St. Columba's are composed of opalescent glass (both machine-rolled and hand-manipulated), as well as glass jewels (both cast and hand-faceted).
+This is one of Armstrong's earliest figurative windows.
+83 All of Armstrong's windows at St. Columba's are composed of opalescent glass (both machine-rolled and hand-manipulated), as well as glass jewels (both cast and hand-faceted).
 Opalescent glass has a milky appearance and can, through varying levels of opacity and the mixture of different colored pigments, more easily depict naturalistic themes.
-The use of opalescent glass in decorative windows was pioneered by John LaFarge in the late 1870s and adopted by Louis Comfort Tiffany, leading to an intense rivalry between the two.84 Armstrong's windows at St. Columba's gained attention as soon as they were installed.
+The use of opalescent glass in decorative windows was pioneered by John LaFarge in the late 1870s and adopted by Louis Comfort Tiffany, leading to an intense rivalry between the two.
+84 Armstrong's windows at St. Columba's gained attention as soon as they were installed.
 The first page of the July 30, 1887 issue of the Newport Mercury included a piece on the windows, "in part taken, by permission, from an article on stained glass windows written for a foreign paper."
-It states: 77 The Churchman (20 August 1887):217.
+It states: